wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/intro-and-chassis-speeds.rst

 What is kinematics?
 -------------------
 The kinematics suite contains classes for differential drive, swerve drive, and mecanum drive kinematics and odometry.
-The kinematics classes help convert between a universal ``ChassisSpeeds`` (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/math/kinematics/ChassisSpeeds.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/structfrc_1_1_chassis_speeds.html>`__, `Python <https://robotpy.readthedocs.io/projects/wpimath/en/latest/wpimath.kinematics/ChassisSpeeds.html#wpimath.kinematics.ChassisSpeeds>`__)object, containing linear and angular velocities for a robot to usable speeds for each individual type of drivetrain i.e. left and right wheel speeds for a differential drive, four wheel speeds for a mecanum drive, or individual module states (speed and angle) for a swerve drive.
+The kinematics classes help convert between a universal ``ChassisSpeeds`` (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/math/kinematics/ChassisSpeeds.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/structfrc_1_1_chassis_speeds.html>`__, :doc:`Python <robotpy:wpimath.kinematics/ChassisSpeeds>`)object, containing linear and angular velocities for a robot to usable speeds for each individual type of drivetrain i.e. left and right wheel speeds for a differential drive, four wheel speeds for a mecanum drive, or individual module states (speed and angle) for a swerve drive.

 What is odometry?
 -----------------